Crochet Christmas Ball Pattern (FREE – 2 Sizes)

 Learn how to crochet Christmas balls with this free pattern in 2 sizes.
 Creating a crochet Christmas bauble is a perfect project for beginner and seasoned crafters alike.
 This pattern will guide you in crocheting beautiful, one-of-a-kind crochet ornaments that you can hang on your tree for years to come.
-Wether you are looking to add a homemade touch to your Christmas tree, or you want to craft a special gift, this crochet Christmas ball pattern is the perfect starting point.
+Whether you are looking to add a homemade touch to your Christmas tree, or you want to craft a special gift, this crochet Christmas ball pattern is the perfect starting point.

 Crochet Christmas Ball Pattern Tutorial